30 Most Valuable 1989 Fleer Baseball Cards

 CNBC interviewed Ripken about 20 years later and he suspected that Fleer knowingly let the error into circulation to build hype and I wouldn’t doubt it…

-Because of all the different tactics Fleer used to try and correct the error, there are several variations with the one featuring the bat knob fully whited out being the most expensive.
+Because of all the different tactics Fleer used to try and correct the error, there are several variations with the one featuring the bat knob scribbled out in white out being the rarest and most expensive.

 Billy Ripken’s card wasn’t the only controversial card in this set.